-We don’t want any more deals lost to poor boardroom design and put together a program of 12 steps to turn your office boardroom into a more flexible space.
+We don’t want any more deals lost to poor boardroom design, so we put together a program of 12 steps to transform your office boardroom design into a more flexible space.
 Below is a snapshot of each step.

 Step #1.
 Admitting you have a problem

 This does not mean you lack space, have old chairs, or bad paint.
 It means admitting your boardroom just isn’t working for your employees and your business.

 Be realistic.
 A realistic financial plan will turn a boardroom redesign into a reality.
 You should designate dollars for any or all of the following 3 things: